 What Can a Consent Order Include?

-A consent order typically covers all key financial aspects of a divorce:
+These documents typically covers all key financial aspects of a divorce:

 Property: The order can state who will remain living in the family home, whether the property will be transferred to one party, or if it will be sold and the proceeds divided.
 It can also cover any other properties owned by the couple, such as buy-to-let investments or holiday homes.